 My words are who I am.
 They’re the inner workings of my mind, my deepest feelings and desires, the thoughts I want the world to know and so desperately understand.
 They give me power, they give me strength, they show me that I’m not alone.

 So hell yes, I’m defined by them.
-And I’m not afraid to be defined by them.
+And I’m not ashamed or afraid.